trentstauff/FXBot/README.md

 ### Requirements

-After cloning the repo, run `pip install -r requirements.txt` to get the required packages. \n After that, open a command prompt and you can start up the program by typing `python main.py` while in it's directory.
+After cloning the repo, run `pip install -r requirements.txt` to get the required packages.

+After that, open a command prompt and you can start up the program by typing `python main.py` while in it's directory.